VERY NEWEST: TALES, a portal on oral story-telling

 Géraud, Zürich

-Norwich, Catherine of Siena, Umilta of Faenza, etc., and
+Julian of Norwich, Catherine of Siena, Umilta of Faenza,

-the Holy Family, Director of the Biblioteca e Bottega
+Hermit of the Holy Family, Director of the Biblioteca e

 Professor James Hogg, Analecta